For technology companies, establishing and maintaining a winning thought leadership position is an important, and challenging endeavor.

 - How are most companies in this industry likely to react to these changes?

-- Why should solutions be built the way yours is?
+- What best practices are involved?
+Why should solutions be built the way yours is?

 - Why is it so important to address this or that functional area?